 This is a significant omission for several reasons: (1) The Bible mentions just about every other sexual sin, including fornication, adultery, homosexuality, incest, pederasty, lust, rape, and bestiality; (2) these descriptions cover the full range of possibilities from the very serious (adultery, rape, etc.) to the commonplace (lust); (3) while we can still say masturbation is wrong, we also think its lack of mention means it isn’t important.

 Masturbation is closely connected with lust.
 Of course, lust is morally wrong (Mt.
 5:28).
 It’s nearly impossible to masturbate without lusting; on the other hand, one can also lust without masturbating.
+If take a strong stance on masturbation (something the Bible never mentions), then are we prepared to take an even stronger stance on lust (something the Bible explicitly mentions)?

 It is my opinion that masturbation is not much of an issue with God.
 It is a normal part of adolescence which involves no one else.
 It does not cause disease.
 It does not produce babies, and Jesus did not mention it in the Bible.
 I’m not telling you to masturbate, and hope you will not feel the need for it.
 But if you do, it is my opinion that you should not struggle with guilt over it.
 Why do I tell you this?
 Because I deal with so many Christian young people who are torn apart with guilt over masturbation; they want to stop and just can’t.
 I would like to help you avoid that agony.